BT Smart Hub 2 full review

 And, finally, they also need to make the device at a price that the service can acceptably subsidise for new customers.

 Given this exacting brief, how the Smart Hub 2 turned out isn’t a huge surprise.
-If you're still in the dark, this is BT's latest wireless router and it has built-in support for mesh Wi-Fi.
+If you're still in the dark, this is BT's latest wireless router and it has built-in support for mesh networking.

 As part of the review package, BT sent us a single BT Wi-Fi Disc, a device that essentially provides a means to extend Wi-Fi coverage around the home using mesh technology.